-Pinoy Spaghetti or Filipino Spaghetti is the Filipino version of the ever popular pasta that is of Italian origin.
-This version of Spaghetti requires the use of sugar, hotdogs, and banana ketchup.
+Pinoy Spaghetti is the Filipino version of the ever popular pasta that is of Italian origin.
+This version of Spaghetti requires the use of sugar, hotdogs, and banana catsup.
 It might some peculiar to some but these ingredients brings up a whole new flavor that is totally Filipino.

 Being loved mostly by the young ones, every kiddie party won’t be complete without this dish.
 Ginormous Fast Food chains such as Jollibee and Mc Donald’s even have their own Pinoy Spaghetti version (mostly included in their kid’s meal or kiddie meal).
 Yup, that isn’t any typographical error; In the Philippines, Mc Donald’s serves spaghetti; They called it Mc Spaghetti.

 Though this dish is just a variation, Pinoy spaghetti deserves to be listed in our Filipino Food or Pinoy food list.

 Try this delicious Filipino recipe : Pinoy Spaghetti.

 This post may contain affiliate links.
 Please read our disclosure policy.

 If you grew up around a Filipino family, you’ve more than likely seen Pinoy Spaghetti at your birthday party tables.
 The common noodle dishes in Filipino homes include the sweet and salty variations of pancit (for long life, of course) and the creamy, rich carbonara.
 But most popular still is the classic Pinoy Spaghetti –– packed with meat, tomatoes, and sugar in a dish we all know and love.